MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/5/index.md

 - [ ] Daily re-evaluation by regulators.
 - [ ] Equal frequency of valuations and trading.

-> **Explanation:** Private company valuations typically occur less frequently, leading to potential misalignment with the daily trading price of the publicly listed shares.
+> **Explanation:**( Private company valuations typically occur less frequently, leading to potential misalignment with the daily trading price of the publicly listed shares.)

----

 ### What is a key benefit of investing in listed private equity?